Why Do Horses Get Parasites?

 Natural Parasite Prevention

 Poor resistance to parasites is caused by poor feeding practices, inadequate nutrition, lack of exercise, stress, and a toxic colon.
 Horses in poor condition with digestive problems are good hosts.
 The intestinal environment created by high sugar-carbohydrate diets from excess grass or grain is favoured by disease causing-pathogens and parasites.
 High sugar fermentation produces a highly acidic environment that favours and encourages the proliferation of bacteria, yeast, and parasites.

 Horses are not meant to have a sterile intestinal system.
 A healthy ecosystem relies on a balance of microorganisms including bacteria, yeast, and some parasites.
 If horses are never exposed to parasites, they will never build natural immunity and stronger resistance.

 - Keep grass grazing, grains, and commercial feeds to a minimum.

 - Feed your horses frequently.
 Small frequent meals or slow feeders encourage strong digestion and prevent stress, ulcers, and poor resistance to parasites.
 Don’t let your horses stand idle for long periods of time without anything to eat.

-- Ensure regular exercise – exercise is critical for keeping horses healthy.
+- Ensure regular exercise – exercise is critical for a healthy digestive tract.